simplecrypto/powerpool/doc/setup.rst

   There is an example upstart config in the contrib folder.
 * Use a firewall to block public access to your debugging port (``3855`` by default..), since it contains sensative information.
+* Read and understand the config.yml.example.
+It should be thoroughly commented and up to date, and if it's not open a ticket for us.